aws-amplify/docs/docs/lib/auth/fragments/flutter/getting_started/10_preReq.md

 <amplify-callout warning>

-If you are using Flutter (2.2.0), you need disable disable sound null safety for by following the instructions [here](https://dart.dev/null-safety/unsound-null-safety#testing-or-running-mixed-version-programs).
+If you are using Flutter (2.2.0), you need to disable sound null safety by following the instructions [here](https://dart.dev/null-safety/unsound-null-safety#testing-or-running-mixed-version-programs).
 Null safety support for Amplify Flutter is being worked on actively.

 </amplify-callout>